 Just like the rules in sports, election systems would benefit from periodic updating.
 But not everyone is open to it.

 Most of those who oppose election reform proposals fall into one or more of three categories.
 The first, and perhaps the most obvious, is people who have used the current system to acquire positions of power.
 The second is hyper partisans from both political parties who put party ahead of state and of voters.
 The third, and it is not an insignificant group, is unimaginative traditionalists.
+I am regularly disappointed how many people I encounter who complain about the deterioration in our politics, but resist the idea of changing the way the political game is played.
 I hope we can somehow work around those folks and eventually bring about necessary change.

 The Promise of Election Reform